PingshunZhang/LPCE/README.md

 ## Dataset
 Download the [SWU-AMIL](https://higa.teracloud.jp/share/11e16e39781d2703) dataset and extract it to the folder `data`.

+## Dreamsim
+We adopt DreamSim to measure image similarity between the query and candidate samples.
+The project is open-source.
+You can download the [code](https://github.com/ssundaram21/dreamsim).

 ## Evaluation
 Reference feature extractor evaluation:
 ```bash